abiquo/vagrant-abiquo/README.md

    missing, the required RAM from the template will be used.
 - `provider.network` - A hash of network and IP pairs.
 Each key will be a network name in Abiquo, and the value can be a specific IP to attach, or `nil` to autoselect an IP from the network.
+- `user_data` - An optional user data script to be passed on to the VM.
+If not specified, the plugin adds a simple provision script to ensure SSH keys are injected to the VM.

 Run
 ---